brycewray/hugo-site/content/posts/2021/03/tailwind-head-eleventy.md

 [^featImg]: I even borrowed the featured image (for social posts, even when the site's current configuration isn't showing featured images) from the earlier "Tailwind-to-head in Hugo Pipes" post since its subject and this post's subject are essentially so similar.
 You can call it being lazy; I prefer to say I was "leveraging the image's thematic synergy."
 (Hey, I didn't spend 30 years in tech marketing for nothing, you know.)

-Fortunately, the answer turned out to be: "not so difficult"---at least, that was the case once I stopped doing dumb things.
+Fortunately, the answer turned out to be: "not so difficult" --- at least, that was the case once I stopped doing dumb things.
 I'll spare you *that* sob story and cut to the chase.

 ## The `package.json` part